KoljaB/TurnVoice/README.md

 ## What to expect

 This is hypefree zone and while I think it is possible to do some amazing stuff with this tool expectations should be kept realistic.
-So first here is what it can not do: It replaces the entire audio track of the video with a newly generated voice.
+TurnVoice replaces the entire audio track of the video with a newly generated voice.
 As a result, all original sounds, including music and ambient noises, are **replaced by silence**, leaving only the new voice track.
 This approach ensures **clarity** in the newly generated voice but means that other audio elements from the original video will be absent in the output.

 - might not always achieve perfect lip synchronization, especially when translating to a different language
 - translation feature is currently in very alpha state (powered by Meta's nllb-200-distilled-600m) and still produces very imperfect results